-Addressing widowhood is critical to achieving sustainable development goals.
+Addressing widowhood is critical to achieving the UN Sustainable Development Goals.

-Disinheritance, Discrimination and Harmful Traditional Practices endured by widows not only result in the direct link between widowhood and poverty (SDG1), but widowhood is directly and tragically linked to most of the SDGs.
+Disinheritance, Discrimination, and Harmful Traditional Practices endured by widows not only result in the direct link between widowhood and poverty (SDG1), but widowhood is directly and indirectly linked to most of the SDGs.
 Global Fund for Widows maintains that we CANNOT achieve the Sustainable Development Goals of the Agenda 2030, without securing the rights of widows.

 - FOOD INSECURITY – SDG 2